Sebreiro/TwitchLiveStreamsNotifier/README.md

 `streamCacheConfig.timeBetweenNewStreams` - time in **minutes** till the stream cache expiration.
 When stream goes live, it's get cached.
 When API request returns stream with the same name and time since last request less then `timeBetweenNewStreams` - it's the same stream, and message won't be send.

-`messageSender.url` - url where message will be send
+`messageSender.url` - url where message will be send `messageSender.channelName` - fictional channel name that maps to the telegram channelId in [TelegramBotMessageSender](https://github.com/Sebreiro/TelegramBotMessageSender)

 TODO
 ---